Tygs/0bin/README.md

 =================================

 * Request throttling.
 It would be inefficient to do it at the app level, and web servers have robust implementations.
-* Hash collision: the ratio "probability it happens/consequence seriousness" is not worth it (http://stackoverflow.com/questions/201705/how-many-random-elements-before-md5-produces-collisions)
+* Hash collision: the ratio "probability it happens/consequence seriousness" <a href="http://stackoverflow.com/questions/201705/how-many-random-elements-before-md5-produces-collisions">is not worth it</a>
 * Comments: for now.
-It's no the todo list.
+It's on the todo list.